intenscia/developer-documentation/source/includes/demand/_surveys.md

 Creates a Fulcrum survey.

-<aside class="notice">Fulcrum automatically adds 7 qualifications to US studies when a survey is created (Age, Gender, Zip, STATE, Ethnicity, Hispanic, Standard HHI).
+<aside class="notice">Fulcrum automatically adds 6 qualifications to US studies when a survey is created (Age, Gender, Zip, Ethnicity, Hispanic, Standard HHI).
 These qualifications can be edited or removed if desired by <a href="#put-update-a-qualification">updating the qualification</a></aside>

 #### Arguments